KyleDickersonComposer/lilypond-svg-example/README.md

 ## 1. Install LilyPond

-Install lilypond using a package manager.
+Install Lilypond using a package manager.

 MacOS:
 ```sh